All photos of the northern lights on this site are from: Lights over Lapland

 Take the train to Abisko

 Abisko Tourist Station has its own train station which makes the train journey very smooth.
 If you are travelling from the south of Sweden, the night train is an easy and sustainable option and you get off the train just outside the tourist station.
-Starting from 13 December, the Norwegian company Vy will be operating trains on the route.
+The Norwegian company “Vy” is operating trains on this route, but tickets can be purchased through SJ.se.
 As an STF member you can book your discounted train tickets easily via our website.
 Read more about our discounted train tickets.

 What are the northern lights?